-- At Iveco Group, the sources of greenhouse gas emissions (GHG), besides the CO2 emissions from energy consumption, are associated with the use of hydrofluorocarbon (HFC) compounds with global warming potential (GWP) present in air-conditioning, cooling, fire suppression, aerosols (e.g., propellants), and manufacturing equipment.
+- At lveco Group, the sources of greenhouse gas emissions (GHG), besides the CO2 emissions from energy consumption, are associated with the use of hydrofluorocarbon (HFC) compounds with global warming potential (GWP) present in air-conditioning, cooling, fire suppression, aerosols (e.g., propellants), and manufacturing equipment.
 The potential emissions from these substances (CO2e) are negligible compared with emissions from energy production; in fact, with an incidence of 1.3%, they fall outside the reporting scope. - CO2 emissions were calculated according to GHG Protocol standards implemented through Company guidelines.
 Furthermore, calculations were made using the lower heat of combustion reference value and the emission factors specific to the energy industry's power generation stations, available in the second volume of the IPCC 2006 Guidelines.
 In terms of emission factors, only CO2 was taken into account, as CH4 and N2O components were considered negligible and therefore de minimis. - Scope 1 emissions are the direct emissions generated by the Company's consumption of fossil fuels for internal use and operations, including heating buildings, operating Company equipment, and running generators.
-As per Greenhouse Gas Emissions Inventory procedures, the following sources were excluded from the Scope 1 emissions inventory when classified as de minimis, i.e., their value was less than or equal to a threshold of 3% of a plant's CO, emissions (location-based method): - organic-based technical gas - fugitive emissions, for example generated by fixed appliances or when recharging vehicles' on-board air-conditioning compressors using HFC or HCFC refrigerants - emissions from internal transport operations carried out using vehicles that are Company-owned or leased from third parties - fire suppression equipment that operates with greenhouse gases (e.g., CO2, HFCs, F-gases) - refrigerants - o direct methane (CH_a) and nitrous oxide (N2O) emissions from fuel combustion. - Scope 2 emissions are indirect emissions associated with the purchase of energy.
-For Scope 2 emissions accounting, we have applied the dual reporting system of the GHG Protocol Scope 2 Guidance, using both of its allocation methods across all Company plants: - the location-based method, which reflects the average emissions intensity of the grids
+As per Greenhouse Gas Emissions Inventory procedures, the following sources were excluded from the Scope 1 emissions inventory when classified as de minimis, i.e., their value was less than or equal to a threshold of 3% of a plant's CO, emissions (location-based method): - organic-based technical gas - fugitive emissions, for example generated by fixed appliances or when recharging vehicles' on-board air-conditioning compressors using HFC or HCFC refrigerants - emissions from internal transport operations carried out using vehicles that are Company-owned or leased from third parties - fire suppression equipment that operates with greenhouse gases (e.g., CO2, HFCs, F-gases) - refrigerants - direct methane (CH4) and nitrous oxide (N2O) emissions from fuel combustion. - Scope 2 emissions are indirect emissions associated with the purchase of energy.
+For Scope 2 emissions accounting, we have applied the dual reporting system of the GHG Protocol Scope 2 Guidance, using both of its allocation methods across all Company plants: - the location-based method, which reflects the average emissions intensity of the grids on which energy consumption occurs (using mostly grid-average emission factor data)

-- on which energy consumption occurs (using mostly grid-average emission factor data) - the market-based method, which reflects emissions from electricity that companies have actively chosen to purchase (or reflects their lack of choice).
+• the market-based method, which reflects emissions from electricity that companies have actively chosen to purchase (or reflects their lack of choice).

-In the case of energy produced and purchased outside a plant (mainly electricity and heat), when reporting according to the location-based method, the $\rm CO_2$ emissions associated with energy consumption were calculated, worldwide, using the emission coefficients (expressed in $\rm gCO_2/kWh$) provided by the International Energy Agency.
+In the case of energy produced and purchased outside a plant (mainly electricity and heat), when reporting according to the location-based method, the CO_2 emissions associated with energy consumption were calculated, worldwide, using the emission coefficients (expressed in gCO_2/kWh) provided by the International Energy Agency.
 The emission coefficients are updated every 3 years.
-When reporting according to the market-based method, on the other hand, they were calculated using the latest emission coefficients (expressed in $\rm gCO_2/kWh$) provided by the following sources:
+When reporting according to the market-based method, on the other hand, they were calculated using the latest emission coefficients (expressed in gCO_2/kWh) provided by the lotter the market-based method, on the other hand, they were calculated using the latest emission coefficients (expressed in gCO_2/kWh) provided by the following sources:

-- Re-DISS for CO, emissions accounting in Europe - International Energy Agency for CO2 emissions accounting in South America and Rest of the World - primary energy suppliers for CO2 emissions accounting in North America.
+- Re-DISS for CO2 emissions accounting in Europe - International Energy Agency for CO2 emissions accounting in South America and Rest of the World - primary energy suppliers for CO, emissions accounting in North America.